SageMindAI/autogen-agi/README.md

 python autogen_standard_group_chat.py
 ```

+## Methodology
+The evolution of this project has kept to a simple methodology so far.
+Mainly:
+1) Test increasingly complex tasks.
+2) Observe the current limitations of the agents/framework.
+3) Add specific agents/features to overcome those limitations.
+4) Generalize features to be more scalable.

+For an example of a future possible evolution: discover what team of agents seems most successful at accomplishing more and more complex tasks, then provide those agent prompts as input for dynamic agent generation.

 ## Contributing
 Contributions are welcome!
 Please read our contributing guidelines for instructions on how to make a contribution.

+## TODO

+- [ ] Expand research and discovery to support more resources (such as arxiv) and select the resource dynamically.
+- [ ] Support chat history overflow.
+This would reflect a MemGPT like system where the overflow history would stay summarized in the context with relevant overflow data pulled in (via RAG) as needed.
+- [ ] If possible, support smaller context windows and open source LLMs.
+- [ ] Add ability to dynamically inject agents as needed.
+- [ ] Add ability to spawn off agent teams as needed.
+- [ ] Add support for communication and resource sharing between agent teams.

 ## License